How do cheap train tickets for kids work?

 - You can’t travel on London Underground services unless the ticket is a One Day Travelcard

-- Travel is not permitted on East Midlands Trains, Gatwick Express, LNER, London Northwestern, Southeastern, South Western Railway and Virgin Trains services
+- Travel is not permitted on East Midlands Railway, Gatwick Express, LNER, London Northwestern, Southeastern, South Western Railway and Avanti West Coast services

 - Discounted tickets are not available for journeys that include rail bus links